 Even in its current state, one can still get a sense of how massive the basilica once was.
 Many of the rooms have been partially restored, but it’s unclear how far archaeologists are going to take the project.

-In Byzantine times, the Basilica of St. John was said to have even rivaled the Hagia Sofia.
+In Byzantine times, the Basilica of St. John was said to have even rivaled the Hagia Sophia.
 But fully restoring it to its former glory is surely out of the question.

 The Basilica of St. John isn’t the only landmark on Ayasuluk Hill.
 When finished, continue walking north for a couple of minutes to find the next landmark of this Selçuk guide.